uuhhhh/Learning/README.md

 ### "Velocity Sources/Aggregate" Design

 In order to perform complex movement while maintaining modularity and reusability, the different causes of movement are split into different, independent components called "velocity sources".
-A " velocity aggregate" is composed of these velocity sources, and can produce a single velocity vector by taking an aggregate of the velocity vectors for all the velocity sources (by default, this is just the sum of all the velocity vectors).
+A "velocity aggregate" is composed of these velocity sources, and can produce a single velocity vector by taking an aggregate of the velocity vectors for all the velocity sources (by default, this is just the sum of all the velocity vectors).
 This single velocity vector would represent the velocity of the player or some other entity.